 Fly through the Metro Tunnel

-In February 2020, our first TBM completed the leg of tunnelling from North Melbourne to Kensington.
+In February 2020, our first tunnel boring machine completed the leg of tunnelling from North Melbourne to Kensington.
 Learn more about how we reached this milestone, and how the twin nine kilometre tunnels for the project are being constructed.

 Watch a roadheader breakthrough deep under Melbourne